hikeventures/hikeventures.github.io/_posts/performance/2016-03-10-best-light-hiking-shoes.markdown

 # URL: http://www.hikeventures.com/best-light-hiking-shoes/
 ---

-Here is my <a href="#table">selection</a> of the best light hiking shoes for 2018.
+Here is my <a rel="nofollow" href="#table">selection</a> of the best light hiking shoes for 2018.

-I was wearing light hiking shoes on my <a href="http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/">hiking trip</a> in the Sarek National Park in Sweden.
+I was wearing light hiking shoes on my <a rel="nofollow" href="http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/">hiking trip</a> in the Sarek National Park in Sweden.

 Compared to traditional hiking boots they are of course much lighter and packable but they also offer less stabilization, less protection and are not always waterproof.